cloud-ark/kubeplus/docs/kubeplus-components.rst

 **ResourceMonitor**

 ResourcMonitor defines the monitoring requirements.
-The monitoring metrics that are collected consist of CPU, Memory, Storage and Network (coming soon) for all the Pods that are related to a resource instance.
+The monitoring metrics that are collected consist of CPU, Memory, Storage and Network for all the Pods that are related to a resource instance.
 The ``monitorRelationships`` attribute defines what all relationships to track to build the monitoring metrics.
 The supported values for it are ``all`` and ``owner``.
 In Kubernetes resources are related to one another through four different relationships - ownerReferences, labels, spec properties, and annotations.
 Attribute value ``all`` indicates that all these relationships be used to discover the Pods.
 Attribute value ``owner`` indicates that only ownerReference relationship be used to discover the Pods.
 When ``ResourceMonitor`` is used as part of ``ResourceComposition`` definition like above, ``monitorRelationships`` should be set to ``all`` so that we use all the Pods that are created as part of the underlying Helm chart when calculating the metrics.
 Collected metrics are output in Prometheus format.